drewkett/incrbtrfs/README.md

 hourly_limit = 0
 ```

+- `directory` specifies the subvolume to take a new snapshot of.
+Snapshots are stored in `$directory/.incrbtrfs`
-The limits specify how many snapshots to maintain for each time frame.
-The remote directory specifies where to back up the snapshots too.
+- `remote directory` specifies where to back up the snapshots too.
 Right now it only works for locally mounted drives, though ssh support is planned.
+- `*_limit` specifies how many snapshots to maintain for each time frame
+` `remote_*_limit` specifies alternate settings for how many snapshots to keep at the remote destination

-The program can be run by passing the
+The program can be run by passing the config file as an argument

 ```sh
 incrbtrfs sample.cfg
 ```
-or
+or by running it without arguments
 ```
 #This uses ~/.incrbtrfs.cfg as the config file
 incrbtrfs